kputhanangadi/NeuralDrive/README.md

 2. Place the car on a track and watch it drive autonomously
 3. Adjust the model's parameters as needed to improve performance

+## Contributing

+If you'd like to contribute to the development of this application, please follow these steps:

+1. Fork the repository
+2. Create a new branch for your feature or bug fix
+3. Make your changes and commit them
+4. Push your changes to your fork
+5. Create a pull request

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.